OscarCombe/Projets-Oscar/README.md

 - Statistics : In this statistical analysis project, we use R to analyze data on non-financial enterprises.
 Through R Markdown, we present findings with code, visualizations, and interpretations, applying various statistical methods to explore trends and patterns within the data.

 - Econometrics Paper : I realised this research paper for a Finanical Econometrics class in Boston College, to better understand the roots of corruption.
 It requires a multidimensional approach that bridges both institutional and economic domains.
 Methodologically, the study employs a panel data econometric approach, utilizing fixed effects models to control for unobserved, time-invariant heterogeneity across countries.

+- Economic Paper : Co-author of an economic note for a Banque de France competition.
+The topic was global fragmentation, and we focused our paper on the European technology scene in this fragmentation process.